The Spanish affectionately refer to their better halves as their media naranja (half orange).

 “I love you, my half orange”.

-And with that, I present you my list of things for couples to do in Barcelona.
+And with that, I present you my super romantic Barcelona couples guide.

 First of all let’s be honest.